BashayerGH/Trivia_API/backend/README.md

      "category_id": the current category id
 }

-### POST '/quizzed'
+### POST '/quizzes'
 - Fetches questions to play the quiz, which are fetched one by one from the questions specified by the given category id.
 - Request Arguments:
 {
      "previous_questions": questions which are previously shown,
-     "quiz_category": category id which specifies the whole quiz set }
+     "quiz_category": category object (type and id) which specifies the whole quiz set }
 - Returns: An object with two keys, success, question.
 {
      "success": success flag,
-     "question": a question sampled from the whole quiz sets }
+     "question": a random question
+}